panama69/RandomQuotes-K8s/Readme.md

 Open up a command prompt or terminal.
 Change the current directory in the terminal to the `k8s/provision` folder in this repo.
 - Run the following commands:
     - Create all the namespaces: `kubectl apply -f namespaces.yaml`
-    - Create the service account for deployments: `kubectl apply -f service-account-and-token.yaml`
-    - To get the token value run: `kubectl describe secret octopus-svc-account-token`.
-Copy the token to a file for future usage.
     - Install the NGINX Ingress Controller: `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.9.5/deploy/static/provider/cloud/deploy.yaml`
-    - If you are running rancher desktop or minikube
-        - Run `kubectl describe service kubernetes`.
-Copy the endpoint, for example `172.18.135.254:6443` for later.

 ## 3. Pre-Configure Octopus
-Using your cloud instance of choice do the following:
+Using your Octopus Deploy cloud instance of choice do the following:

 - Create a worker pool name "Local K8s Worker Pool".
 - Ensure you have the following environments: "Development", "Test", "Staging", "Production"
-- Install a tentacle to connect to Octopus Deploy
-    - Option A: Install a polling tentacle directly on your machine (preferred and easiest).
-    - Option B: Run the tentacle as a docker container.
-A custom image with kubectl has been pre-created.
-Run `docker run --env ServerApiKey=YOUR_API_KEY --env ServerUrl=YOUR_SERVER_URL --env Space=Default --env TargetWorkerPool="Local K8s Worker Pool" --env ACCEPT_EULA=Y --env DISABLE_DIND=N --env ServerPort=10943 --env TargetName="Docker Worker" --platform linux/amd64 mcasperson/tentacle`
-    - Option C: Run the tentacle from Kubernetes.
-        - In a file explorer, go to `octopus-tentacle.yaml` file and replace `YOUR_API_KEY` and `YOUR_SERVER_URL` with your API key and server URL.
-        - Run `kubectl apply -f octopus-tentacle.yaml`
-    - WAIT until the worker shows up as healthy in your Local K8s Worker Pool.
+- Install the kubernetes agent on your K8s cluster.
 - Go to Library -> Feeds
     - Add a docker hub feed
     - Provide your username and PAT or a service account username and PAT otherwise you won't be able to create releases.
-- Go to Infrastructure -> Accounts.
-Add the token from the earlier step.
 - Go to Infrastructure -> Targets.
-Add the kubernetes cluster.
+Add the kubernetes cluster using the agent.
-    - If you are using docker desktop it should be: `https://kubernetes.docker.internal:6443/`
-    - If you are running rancher desktop or minikube:
-        - Use the endpoint IP address from earlier.
-For example `https://172.18.135.254:6443`
-    - Ensure the checkbox `Skip TLS Verification` is checked to make things easier.
-    - Use the token account you created from earlier.
     - Use the Local K8s Worker Pool from earlier.
     - Assign it to all four environments from earlier.
     - Use the role `local-k8s`.
-    - **If you are running the tentacle in a container**
-        - Update the health check to use an execution container.
-For the image use `octopuslabs/k8s-workertools:1.29.0`
 - Go to Library -> Git Credentials.
     - Add a new GitHub PAT token for your user.
         - The PAT will need explict access to OctopusSamples.